ExpressMpeg/ExpressMpeg/README.md

 - You should see a file called `DEBUG.log`.
 - Send this file to [expressmpeg@gmail.com](mailto:expressmpeg.com) and we'll try to fix the bug.

-We apriciate so much these kind of help 💜.
+We appreciate so much these kind of help 💜.
 ## License
 ExpressMpeg is licensed under [MIT](./LICENSE).